...

 School-Based Group Therapy

 Many schools have implemented group therapy programs to support students dealing with stress, bullying, or academic pressure.
-These programs have improved attendance, grades, and a positive school climate.
+These programs have improved attendance, grades, and emotional well-being.

 Community Programs